HikmetRzayev/Azerbaijan-schools/README.md

 # Azerbaijan-schools
 This dataset shared information about students who took exams and were admitted to Azerbaijani schools between 1995 and 2022.
 The dataset was shared by Nijat Zeynallı on his github account.
 We also thank him. https://github.com/NijatZeynalov/az-school-graduate-enrollment-dataset.

-Developed together with Atyac Askerli https://github.com/aytacaskar
+Developed together with Atyac Askarli https://github.com/aytacaskar
 # Columns description
 school_name: The official name of the school.